alainglez/go-smoke/README.md

 - login user
 - run a smoke test against a site on a host

+#URIs
-URI                     HTTP Verb           Functionality
+URI,                    HTTP Verb,           Functionality

-/users/register         Post                Creates a new user, e.g. chefdeliveryusr
+/users/register,         Post,                Creates a new user, e.g. chefdeliveryusr

-/users/login            Post                User logs in to the system, which returns a JWT if loggin is successful.
+/users/login,            Post,                User logs in to the system, which returns a JWT if loggin is successful.

-/sites                  Post                Creates a new site.
+/sites,                  Post,                Creates a new site.
 E.g. www.carnival.com, www.carnival.co.uk, ww4.uatcarnival.com

-/sites                  Get                 Gets all sites
+/sites,                  Get,                 Gets all sites

+/smoketests             Post                Runs a smoke test.
+Host IP, site name from JSON data on Http request Body.
+JWT on Header.

-/urls/sites/{id}        Get                 Gets all URLs for a given site ID.
+/urls/sites/{id},        Get,                 Gets all URLs for a given site ID.
 The value of the ID comes from the route parameter

-/urls                   Post                Creates a new URL against an existing site
+/urls,                   Post,                Creates a new URL against an existing site

 E.g. Prime and check status of ..